zenzen-sol/next-reproduction-template/README.md

 Conclusion: The issue is not a conflict between `next-intl` and `next/font`.
 The issue in the original app is that the `next/intl` headers are being lost after middleware executes.

-In this repro, we DON'T see the issue.
-The repro is working as expected.
-The `next/intl` headers are being sent in the response headers.
+In this repro, we DO see the issue because we ran:

+`p i next@rc react@rc react-dom@rc`

 ## Getting Started